-“Stanton swore up and down that he had never done anything to materially assist the Confederacy, but what he may or may not have done under the cover of night there in the streets of Maysville we’ll never know.”
+“Stanton swore up and down that he had never done anything to materially assist the Confederacy, but what he may or may not have done under the cover of the night there in the streets of Maysville, we’ll never know.”

 Lewis also says that Stanton’s son raised a company of Confederate soldiers and served in the Confederate Army throughout the war.